GergelyTuri/optoImaging/README.md

 Polypeptide-Expressing Interneurons in the Hippocampus Support Goal-Oriented Spatial Learning.
 Neuron.
 2019 Jan 18. </b> pii: S0896-6273(19)30010-8. doi:
 10.1016/j.neuron.2019.01.009.
 [Epub ahead of print] PubMed PMID: 30713030.](https://www.ncbi.nlm.nih.gov/pubmed/30713030)

+*Disclaimer: We've been using rigs like the one described above for almost a year now to do optoimaging experiments in our labs with no obvious signs of damage or decay of the sensitivity of our photomultiplier tubes (PMTs).
+We applied some precautions here to prevent LED light reaching the photosensitive components of the two-photon rig, however keep in mind that direct or reflected light may shorten the life span of the PMTs, decrease their sensitivity over time or even render them useless.
+THIS TECHNOLOGY IS PROVIDED ON AN “AS IS” AND “AS AVAILABLE” BASIS.
+NO REPRESENTATIONS OR WARRANTIES OF ANY KIND ARE MADE, EXPRESSED OR IMPLIED, AS TO THE OPERATION OF THIS TECHNOLOGY OR THE INFORMATION, CONTENT, MATERIALS, OR PRODUCTS INCLUDED ON THIS SITE.
+YOU EXPRESSLY AGREE THAT YOUR USE OF THIS TECHNOLOGY AT YOUR SOLE RISK.*